-The Modern Slavery PEC responds to the challenge identified by the former UK Prime Minister, Rt Hon Theresa May, in her speech to the International Labour Organisation in Geneva: the urgent need to accelerate global progress in overcoming the increasingly urgent problem of modern slavery.
+The Modern Slavery PEC responds to urgent need to accelerate global progress in addressing modern slavery.
 While progress has been made, much work is left to do.
 This challenge affects every country, including developed economies, as recent high profile examples in the UK demonstrate.

-Modern slavery is a human rights issue – in the words of the former PM it is “the great human rights issue of our time”.
-The Modern Slavery PEC will take a human rights-based approach to addressing modern slavery.
+Modern slavery is a human rights issue and the Modern Slavery PEC takes a human rights-based approach to addressing modern slavery.
 That means putting the needs and interests of the people who are or might become affected by modern slavery at the heart of legal and policy responses.
-It disciplines us to remember that modern slavery is an affront to the most fundamental human right: the right to dignity.

 - To transform our understanding of modern slavery.